knurtz/EmergencyWake/README.md

 # EmergencyWake
-Alarm clock with an emergency brake lever as a snoze button
+Alarm clock with an emergency brake lever as a snooze button

 ## Idea
 A bedside alarm clock built around one of the big red [emergency brakes](https://www.google.com/search?tbm=isch&q=notbremse%20zug&tbs=imgo:1) found in trains.